Feeling Drowsy? 5 Reasons To Take A Nap

 - Accept napping as a positive thing.
 Remind yourself frequently that napping can make a day more productive – it is actually the opposite of being lazy.

 - Do not fight the body’s desire to nap.
-This will result in unpleasant or unproductive days, or in some cases worse as one often battles fatigue with extra caffeine.
+This will result in unpleasant or unproductive days, or in some cases worse as one battles fatigue with potentially over-stimulating effects of extra caffeine.

 - Take naps when you can.
 If your schedule does not permit a nap every day, consider taking productive naps as a passenger in cars, trains, and airplanes.